 Getting Started with the Amazon Influencer Program

-To start earning commissions, you’ll need to create content and optimize your Amazon Storefront.
-Here’s what I did:- Personalized my storefront with a name similar to my social content handle
+To start earning commissions, you’ll need to create content and optimize your Amazon Storefront.- Personalize your storefront with a name similar to your social content handle, or just use your name

-- Uploaded a picture.
-I used the same one from my social handles for consistency
+- Upload a picture.
+It's good to use the same one from your social handles for consistency

-- Wrote a short description about what products I include in my storefront
+- Wrote a short description about what products you include in my storefront

-I also submitted for approval to earn onsite commissions.
-These commissions are earned when videos you make and upload to your storefront appear directly on Amazon product pages and people purchase through your video.
-Now one thing that tends to trip people up about the onsite commissions is once they are approved for the Influencer Program they start uploading videos too quickly.
+Onsite commissions are earned when videos you make and upload to your storefront appear directly on Amazon product pages, and people purchase through your video.
+Now, one thing that tends to trip people up about the onsite commissions is that once they are approved for the Influencer Program, they start uploading videos too quickly.

 Getting approved for Amazon Onsite Commissions

-Now these videos you upload must adhere to strict guidelines set by Amazon that you can find here.
+Now, these videos you upload must adhere to strict guidelines set by Amazon, which you can find here.

 It can take a few days to a week or two to get approved.
-When you are approved you get a pop-up showing confetti and saying congratulations.
+When you are approved, you get a pop-up showing confetti and saying congratulations you're in.
+Something to note: you can only see the pop-up on desktop.
+I've seen some who signed up for the program not realize they were in because they were looking for it to happen on their phone.

 Related read: Getting Started With The LTK App

 Approval for onsite commissions can be challenging, but with the right approach, it’s doable.
-Here’s what worked for me when I created and submitted my three videosWhat I did
+I've read several blogs and social posts as well as watched videos from those who signed up and got approved.
+Here’s what worked for them when they created and submitted their three videosWhat to do

-Kept videos short: Videos ranged from 20–40 seconds, focusing on the essentialsUsed a voiceover: I recorded clear voiceovers instead of talking on camera.
-I used my own voice instead of AI
+Keep videos a watchable length: Videos ranging from 30-60 seconds, focusing on the essentials.Use a voiceover: Record clear voiceovers instead of talking on camera.
+Use your own voice instead of AI

-Demonstrated product use: I showed how the product works and how I use it in real life.
+Demonstrate product use: Show how the product works and how you use it in real life.

-Included product names: I mentioned the full or generic name of the product to provide clarity.
+Include product names: Menton, the full or generic name of the product, to provide clarity.

-Used only original content: All video clips were filmed by me—no photos or stock images were used
+Use only original content: All video clips are filmed by you—no photos or stock images were used

-Extensive research: I read the program Terms & Conditions as understanding Amazon’s guidelines is crucial.
+Extensive research: Read the program Terms & Conditions, as understanding Amazon’s guidelines is crucial.

-Joined a Facebook Group: I joined a group where members shared tips and reviewed each other’s videos.
+Join a Facebook Group: Join Facebook groups where members share tips and review each other’s videos.

-Avoided certain phrases: I didn’t use terms like “this is my review” in the voiceover.
-I also didn’t mention anything about buying the product, price, cost, or budget.Skipped health products: I avoided featuring wellness or health-related products in the videos I submitted for approval to avoid additional scrutiny.
+Avoid certain phrases: Don't use terms like “this is my review” in the voiceover.
+Also, don't mention anything about buying the product, price, cost, or budget.Skipp health products: Avoid featuring wellness or health-related products in the videos you submit for approval to avoid additional scrutiny.

-Excluded personal details: I didn’t include kids, barcodes, or multiple unrelated products in the frame.
+Exclude personal details: Don't include kids, barcodes, or multiple unrelated products in the frame.

-Make product claims: In my videos, I didn’t say things like this product will fix this or it does this or that for your health, skin, or hair.
+Make product claims: Don't say things like this product will fix this or it does this or that for your health, skin, or hair.

-Show other products: I focused on one product in each video and avoided talking about other brands or products including Amazon.
+Show other products: Focus on one product in each video and avoid talking about other brands or products, including Amazon.

 Be authentic: Show genuine enthusiasm for the product.
 Your viewers will sense if your recommendation isn’t heartfelt.